 The waiting period for the purchase or transfer of handguns and long guns is ten (10) 24-hour periods from the date and time of the acceptance of the DROS information by the CA DOJ and the assignment of the unique DROS number.
 Firearms cannot and will not be released to a purchaser before the end of the (10) 24-hour periods.

 In order to purchase a firearm from us you will have to come in and start your background check and 10 day wait in person (also known as DROS paperwork).
 After (10) 24-hour periods then you will have to come back to pick up your firearm.
 We cannot and will not start your DROS paperwork by phone or mail as we are required to get your signature, copies of your driver's license, utility bills, and swipe your drivers license into the computer.
 This cannot be done by mail.

 DROS is an acronym for Dealer Record of Sale.
-DROS fees for a single handgun transaction are $25.
-DROS fees for each additional handgun are $21.
-Long gun DROS fees are a $25 flat fee for one or more long guns.
+DROS fees for a single transaction of any number guns is $25.
 Your DROS fees are due at the time of DROS submittal by Ten Percent Firearms, also known as the start of your ten day waiting period.
 We must collect your DROS fees at that time as whether or not you pass the background check we are charged DROS fees.
 Additionally if you do not pick up your firearm within a 30 day time frame from DROS submittal, you must start the DROS process over again and pay the appropriate fees again.